 One of the World's Largest Economies

 Japan’s strong economy is helped by its economic sophistication and pro-business policies.
-Japan is the third-largest economy in the world and the most complex according to the Economic Complexity Index.
+Japan is the third-largest economy in the world and the most complex according to the World Bank.

 The nation’s largest industries include automobiles, automotive parts manufacturing, electronic equipment, machine tools, chemicals, textiles, and processed foods.
 Japan’s top export destinations are the United States, China, South Korea, Thailand, and Hong Kong, giving the nation strong economic ties to its surrounding Asia-Pacific neighbors.

-The Global Competitiveness Report for 2016-2017 ranked Japan the eighth most globally competitive country in the world, citing the nation’s business sophistication, quality of local suppliers, and strong international distribution controls as some of its most outstanding business features.
-Of the Fortune Global 500 companies, 51 are headquartered in Japan.
+The Global Competitiveness Report for 2019 ranked Japan the sixth most globally competitive country in the world, citing the nation’s large market size, business sophistication, quality of local suppliers, and strong international distribution controls as some of its most outstanding business features.
+Of the Fortune Global 500 companies, 52 are headquartered in Japan.

 For companies seeking to establish a regional headquarters, Japan’s location also makes it ideal for conducting business in Japan and the rest of the Asia-Pacific region.
 Flights from Japan to surrounding cities (Beijing, Shanghai, Singapore, Hong Kong, Bangkok, Sydney) are short, affordable, and often available several times throughout the day, making it easier for businesses to plan trips around normal work hours.